Last Updated on March 27, 2021 by Helga Dosa

 A short journey from hectic Rome to Ninfa will reward the traveler with what the New York Times defined as “the most beautiful garden in the world”.
-The garden was also voted the most beautiful garden of Italy in 2015.
+The Gardens of Ninfa was also voted the most beautiful garden of Italy in 2015.

-After centuries of ruin, marshes and malaria, Ninfa was brought back to its original glory in the 20th century.
-So rejuvinated was Ninfa that it was designated a Natural Monument of the Italian Republic (in 2000), and also the most beautiful garden in the world (New York Times, June 16, 2002).
+After centuries of ruin, marshes, and malaria, Ninfa was brought back to its original glory in the 20th century.
+So rejuvenated was Ninfa that it was designated a Natural Monument of the Italian Republic (in 2000), and also the most beautiful garden in the world (New York Times, June 16, 2002).

 Beautiful images from the “Giardini di Ninfa” thanks to Visit Lazio, the tourism board of the Lazio Region.